zef/t-display-s3-espidf-lvgl/README.md

 - `buttons.c` initializes the button functionality, and `buttons.h` defines the functions that `main.c` should call and implement to define button behavior.
 - `pin_config.h` defines board-specific pins and some lvgl preferences.

+You need to be aware of thread safety issues with LVGL and display updates. `lvgl_lock`, `lvgl_unlock`, and `update_ui` are provided to help with this.

 ## Motivation

 I couldn't find sample code that used the configurations I was going for, and with some version compatibility